apache/systemds/docs/site/gpu.md

 #### Unified memory allocator

-By default, SystemDS uses CUDA's memory allocator and performs on-demand eviction using the eviction policy set by the configuration property `sysds.gpu.eviction.policy`.
+SystemDS uses CUDA's memory allocator and performs on-demand eviction using only the Least Recently Used (LRU) eviction policy as per `sysds.gpu.eviction.policy`.
 To use CUDA's unified memory allocator that performs page-level eviction instead, please set the configuration property `sysml.gpu.memory.allocator` to `unified_memory`.